tacyas/MaiML/README_en.md

    4. MorphoSmanual.pdf
 4. Misc 　　: `A sample program for creating and analyzing the MaiML data format.`
 5. MaiMLFileSamples　　: `A collection of sample MaiML files.`
-6. Excel2MaiML　　: `The program that merges a MaiML file defining the measurement flow and an Excel file containing the measurement results.`
+6. Excel2MaiML　　: `The program that merges a MaiML file describing the measurement flow with an Excel file containing the measurement results.`
+7. VAMAS2MaiML　　: `The program that merges a MaiML file describing the measurement flow with a VAMAS-format file containing the measurement results.`